By Steve Beauregard

 While weeknight rooms at Harrah’s can be found in the $50’s range (again, all depending on the time of year, conventions, etc.), this is one hotel where the rates really shoot up astronomically on weekends.

-Yes Hooters.
-And yes, it is not, technically on the Strip.
-But being a block away and right across the street from the MGM Grand means it’s close enough to be an option for those of you like me who are somehow able to talk your wife into staying here.
+Formerly the Hooters Hotel & Casino, this hotel often shows up on my list of the top 5 least expensive hotel rooms on the Strip.
+While not, technically on the Strip, being a block away and right across the street from the MGM Grand means it’s close enough to be an option for those of you who don’t mind a little walk.

 A recent 2020 price check for a 2 night mid-week stay revealed a price of $19.80 per night, which came out to $128.80 total for the two nights after taxes and fees.